zeeshanhyder/substream-frontend/README.md

 ## Getting Started

-Follow these steps to get the S frontend up and running on your local machine:
+Follow these steps to get the Substream frontend up and running on your local machine:

 1.  **Clone the repository (if you haven't already):**

     ```bash
     git clone <your-repository-url>
-    cd S-frontend
+    cd substream-frontend
     ```

 2.  **Install dependencies:**